ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 ---

 ## 🧊 Freezing of cultures

-prepare 5/10 samples to freeze for each culture
+Prepare 5/10 samples to freeze for each culture.

-• centrifuge 1 to 10mL of microalge in TAP (in exponential growth)
+1. centrifuge 1 to 10mL of microalge in TAP (in exponential growth)
-• resuspend the pellet in 900µL of TAP and 100µL of DMSO
+2. resuspend the pellet in 900µL of TAP and 100µL of DMSO
-• put them at 4°C for 1hr
+3. put them at 4°C for 1hr
-• put them at -20°C for 1hr
+4. put them at -20°C for 1hr
-• store them at -80°C
+5. store them at -80°C

 [🔝 Back to top](#protocols-index)